jmervine/AddonProfiles/README.md

 **UI doesn't open**: Check for Lua errors with `/console scriptErrors 1`

-**Addons not enabling**: Some addons can't be enabled/disabled while in game.
+**AddOns not enabling**: Some AddOns can't be enabled/disabled while in game.
 The profile will be applied on next UI reload.

 **Dependencies not working**: Make sure "Auto-include dependencies" is enabled for the profile.
 Some addons may have optional dependencies that aren't automatically tracked.